johannegg/Project-2---IT2810/README.md

 The backend is running on the virtual machine, so you need to be connected to NTNU network or VPN.

-If you want to run the backend on your computer, you have to replace line 8 in `prosjekt2/frontend/src/main.tsx` from `uri: "http://it2810-12.idi.ntnu.no:3001",` to `uri: "http://localhost:4000/",`.

 ### Run ESLint and Prettier

 ESLint and Prettier is used to ensure good quality of the code.
 Prettier is used in the whole application.
 From the root of the project you can run `npx prettier --check .` to ensure everything is up to standards.
 ESLint can be ran in the frontend of the project.
 Navigate into the folder using `cd prosjekt2/frontend` and run the command `npm run lint`.